 Principles of Good Corporate Governance

 OP Cooperative’s Board of Directors and, with respect to the diversity of governance, the Supervisory Council, have confirmed the Principles of Good Corporate Governance for OP Financial Group.
 These Principles cover all OP Financial Group entities as applicable.
-The subsidiaries and the branches abroad of OP Cooperative and OP cooperative banks apply these Principles insofar as possible, taking account of any requirements set by special and/or local legislation.
+The Group entities may, if necessary, draw up their own guidelines expanding on the Group-wide guidelines.

 Good corporate governance means that OP Financial Group as a whole and its entities have the following regime in place: